FROM ECOLOGY

 Let’s also see the Earth in the same way; she is more than real estate for houses, land for factory farming, and water for showers and swimming pools.

-Impermanence makes love urgent, and the wisdom of interbeing makes love all-embracing.
-Let us shop, drive, and eat with love for the Earth in our hearts.
+Let’s shop, drive, and eat with love for the Earth in our hearts.

 Let us wear our clothes till they become old and not only till they become boring.